Jessica Cottis: Career

-Upon graduation from the Royal Academy of Music, in September 2009, she became the first Postgraduate Conducting Fellow of the Royal Conservatoire of Scotland and was appointed assistant conductor with the BBC Scottish Symphony Orchestra, where her mentors included Donald Runnicles.
+Upon graduation from the Royal Academy of Music, in September 2009, she became the first postgraduate conducting fellow of the Royal Conservatoire of Scotland and was appointed assistant conductor with the BBC Scottish Symphony Orchestra, where her mentors included Donald Runnicles.
 She served 2 years in the post.
 In 2012, after an extensive search process, the Sydney Symphony Orchestra appointed Cottis its assistant conductor, and she held this post for 2 years.
 She worked closely with the orchestra's then-chief conductor, Vladimir Ashkenazy, and conducted the orchestra in over 30 concerts a year.

 In 2014, Cottis was appointed principal conductor of the Glasgow New Music Expedition, where she curated notable projects alongside visual artists and filmmakers.
 During her time at the Royal Academy of Music, Cottis founded a new opera company, Bloomsbury Opera.
 Cottis has also commissioned new operas, including Anna Meredith's Tarantula in Petrol Blue and The Mirror by Martin Georgiev, and has conducted the premieres of new operas including Na'ama Zisser's Mamzer Bastard for the Royal Opera House.

 In 2014, Cottis became a visiting professor in conducting at the Royal Conservatoire of Scotland.
 She is a regular contributor to BBC radio and television programmes.
 She has also served as chair of the Tait Memorial Trust Music Board.
 Cottis conducted her first commercial recording, Gallipoli Symphony, in 2015, a tri-nation project of cultural diplomacy between Australia, New Zealand and Turkey, for ABC Classics.

 In 2021, Cottis became artistic director and chief conductor of the Canberra Symphony Orchestra, the first female conductor to hold the posts.

 Personal life

 Cottis has a form of synaesthesia, in which she experiences sound as colours.
 She resides in north London.

+She married Swedish opera singer Elsa Ridderstedt in August 2023.